 9.1.8 control of the other Party is acquired by any person or connected persons not having control of that other Party on the date of the Agreement.
 For the purposes of Clause 9, “control” and “connected persons” shall have the meanings ascribed thereto by Sections 1124 and 1122 respectively of the Corporation Tax Act 2010.

 9.2 For the purposes of sub-Clause 9.4.2, a breach shall be considered capable of remedy if the Party in breach can comply with the provision in question in all respects.

 9.3 The rights to terminate the Agreement shall not prejudice any other right or remedy of either Party in respect of the breach concerned (if any) or any other breach.

 Upon the termination of the Agreement for any reason:

-10.1 If termination happens within 7 days of agreeing the quotation 50% of the fee will be due, If it is beyond 7 days 100% will be due.
+10.1 If termination of an entire project happens within 7 days of agreeing the quotation 50% of the fee will be due, If it is beyond 7 days 100% will be due.